 Page-Level Controls

-You can override sitemap behavior for specific pages using frontmatter.
+Override sitemap behaviour for specific pages using frontmatter:

 ---